 Cats can go through the grieving process in different ways.
 Here are some signs your cat is grieving.

 Yuri loved Kira from the moment he first laid eyes on her.
 Then Kira was diagnosed with FIP and the decision had to be made to euthanize her.
 The two cats were snuggling together just before that final trip to the veterinarian.
-But after Kira was gone, Yuri showed no real signs of missing her.
+But after Kira was gone, Yuri didn’t seem to miss her, and showed no apparent signs of grieving.

 In drastic contrast, when another two feline companions of 19 years were separated by death, the remaining cat howled for days, searched for his brother, and was so distraught he started urinating outside the litter box.